Web Design Trends 2017: How to Be up to Date

 If the text on your web page is going to be long, make sure that it is readable as well as pleasant to readers’ eyes.

 Typography is body language.
 Very often the role of typography in design is underestimated and more attention is paid to illustrations, photos or other graphic elements.
 Good typography can lead to a significant improvement of UI and UX.
 The designer is responsible for organizing words and letters in a way to convey a message that will evoke emotion and set a tone.
 In most cases, typography is about visual effect rather than text.
-A well-structured typography can greatly support your overall design.
+Well-Structured typography can greatly support your overall design.

 Trend #9: Scrolling